-a.) one week after installation,
+- One week after installation

-- b.) one month after installation, and - c.) one year after installation and d.) yearly after that.
+- One month after installation

+- One year after installation

+- Yearly after that.
 It also would be advisable to check the installation after any major wind event.

-6. Pole Vibration
+6. Pole vibration

-6.1 Vibration General
+6.1 Vibration general

 Light poles are vertical cantilever structures, and under certain conditions will vibrate, and although rare, the vibration can be severe enough to be harmful.
 They can vibrate in different modes and at different frequencies.
 Several types of outside forces may 'excite' the pole and start the pole to vibrate.
 Natural wind is the most common.
 Poles mounted on bridges may be subject to trafficinduced vibrations from the deck 'bounce'.
 Wind blasts from passing trailer trucks may also start a pole to vibrate.
 Once the excitation force is removed the vibration 'decays' and the pole stops vibrating.

 Vibration in poles of different geometry decay at different rates.
 Tall slender poles tend to vibrate more easily and 'decay' more slowly.
 This rate of vibration decay is called the dampening coefficient or damping ratio.
 When certain conditions exist, poles will vibrate and may sustain the vibration for long periods of time.
 This is due to the fact that the poles have poor damping properties.
-(See Commentary) Many factors can cause this.
+See Page 7.
+Many factors can cause this.
 These are pole geometry, prevailing winds, site terrain, and type and weight of the luminaire(s).